UCL-ARC/narrating-fair/session-plan.md

 * Construct an example Narrative CV for their area demonstrating FAIR
 * Express ways forward in recognising and rewarding FAIR in their context

+We have suggested the use of Mentimeter or an equivalent tool that will enable anonymous participation.

 ## Session outline

 ### Introduction (0-10 mins)